IIIF/api/source/api/presentation/3.0/index.md

 Collections have three list-based properties to express membership:

 ##### collections
 References to sub-collections of the current collection.
-Each referenced collection _MUST_ have the appropriate @id, @type and label, and _MAY_ be embedded in its entirety.
+Each referenced collection _MUST_ have the appropriate id, type and label, and _MAY_ be embedded in its entirety.

 ##### manifests
 References to manifests contained within the current collection.
-Each referenced manifest _MUST_ have the appropriate @id, @type and label.
+Each referenced manifest _MUST_ have the appropriate id, type and label.

 ##### members
 In cases where the order of a collection is significant, `members` can be used to interleave both collection and manifest resources.
 This is especially useful when a collection of books contains single- and multi-volume works (i.e. collections with the "multi-part" viewingHint), and when modeling archival material where original order is significant.
-Each entry in the `members` list _MUST_ be an object and _MUST_ include `@id`, `@type`, and `label`.
+Each entry in the `members` list _MUST_ be an object and _MUST_ include `id`, `type`, and `label`.
 If the entry is a collection, then `viewingHint` _MUST_ also be present.

 At least one of `collections`, `manifests` and `members` _SHOULD_ be present in the response.
 An empty collection, with no member resources, is allowed but discouraged.